magician79/coding-standard/README.md

 - **Strict profile (opt-in)**
   - File: `vendor/magician79/coding-standard/ruleset/phpcs.strict.xml`
-  - Intent: Maximum rigor by extending Pragmatic with nearly all Slevomat sniffs.
+  - Intent: Maximum rigor by extending the Doctrine baseline and Pragmatic profile with nearly all Slevomat sniffs.
 Best for new projects or modules.
 Expect to exclude or tune some sniffs.

 ---

 ## PHPStan profiles